 Prehearing Conferences

-Prehearing Conferences - the Basics:
+Prehearing Conferences ("PHC") - the Basics:

 A prehearing conference typically takes place a week or 10 days before a hearing, on a Monday or a Friday.
 The date and time of the prehearing conference is stated in the scheduling order sent to the parties at the beginning of the case.
 OAH will tell the parties if the date and time of the prehearing conference changes.

-It is a good idea to check the calendar before the prehearing conference because the assigned judge might change from time to time.
-Any peremptory challenge (use this link for more information on motions) to the judge must be made before the prehearing conference begins.
-The calendar is located on OAH’s website at:
+It is a good idea to check the calendar before the prehearing conference because the assigned ALJ might change from time to time.
+To object to the assigned ALJ, a motion called a “Peremptory Challenge” must be filed.
+Any peremptory challenge to an ALJ must be made before the prehearing conference begins.

 OAH conducts prehearing conferences through Zoom.For more information on using Zoom, https://www.dgs.ca.gov/OAH/Case-Types/Special-Education/Self-Help/Virtual-Prehearing-Conferences-and-Hearings